Twofour2/IteratorKit/docs/events.md

 \<PlayerName\> Will be replaced with what the oracle currently refers to the player as (usually "little creature") The dialogs will play in the order in the list.
 You may also set `"random": true` to pick one dialog at random.

+**Warning:** No text will play until the player has the mark! make sure your first event has `"action": "giveMark"`.

 **Event ordering**
 Events will play out in the order they are in the json file.
 ```